 Written by Jonathan Petts.

 You can apply for U.S. citizenship five years after obtaining your green card regardless of whether your spouse is a green card holder or a U.S. citizen.
-But, if you have a green card through your marriage to a U.S. citizen, you can apply after three years of holding a green card.
-Be aware that you must have lived continuously in the United States during either these three or five years.
+If you have a marriage green card from your marriage to a U.S. citizen, you only have to wait three years to apply for citizenship.
+You must have lived continuously in the United States during either these three or five years.

 If you have ever left the United States for a long time or received a reentry permit (which permits up to two years of foreign travel for green card holders), you will need to wait longer than three or five years to apply for citizenship.
 U.S. Citizenship and Immigration Services (USCIS) will deduct the time you spent abroad from your full three or five years of continuous residence.

 Marital Union Requirement

 To be eligible for the three-year period, you must have lived “in marital union” with your American spouse for three years before applying for naturalization.
 To live in marital union means that you physically resided together for three years and that you do not end your marriage before taking the Oath of Allegiance during your naturalization ceremony.